 - Provide information relating to coping mechanisms and how to maintain recovery.

 - Understand the impact of symptoms on your life

 - Assists their peers in gaining information and support from the community to make their goals a reality

-People of color have high disparity rates when it comes to mental illness, for a variety of reasons (including: societal stigma, barriers to healthcare, insurance, family stigma, professional stigma, cultural differences, etc.) Our Peer Counselors work in confidence with individuals who are like them, cultureally, ethnically, etc. to support them in the best way possible during their experience with a mental illness.
+People of color have high disparity rates when it comes to mental illness, for a variety of reasons (including: societal stigma, barriers to healthcare, insurance, family stigma, professional stigma, cultural differences, etc.) Our PMHAs work in confidence with individuals who are like them, culturally, ethnically, etc. to support them in the best way possible during their experience with a mental illness.

-Our training exists all online, and you will be given the skills and tools needed to work with at-risk individuals, or those struggling significantly with their mental health.
+Our training exists in online modules, and you will be given the skills and tools needed to work with at-risk individuals, or those struggling significantly with their mental health.

-You can learn more about our Peer Counseling program, here: http://www.letserasethestigma.com/peer-counseling/.
+You can learn more about our PMHA program, here: http://www.letserasethestigma.com/peer-counseling/.

 - Mental Health